osxzxso/extension-bookmarker/README.md

 3. **Bulk Add/Rename/Remove Tags**: Ability to add, rename, and remove tags in bulk.
 4. **Favorites and Prioritization**: Mark bookmarks as favorites or assign them a priority level for easy access to important bookmarks.
 5. **More by Publisher**: View all extensions by a bookmarked extension's publisher.
-6. **Expand/Collapse Categories**: Ability to expand or collapse all categories at once.
+6. **Expand/Collapse All Categories**: Ability to expand or collapse all categories at once.
-7. **Synchronization Across Installations**: Sync data across different installations of VSC.
-8. **Add Bookmark by Name**: Ability to add bookmarks using extension names in addition to identifiers.
+7. **Add Bookmarks by Name**: Ability to add bookmarks using extension names in addition to identifiers.

 CURRENT VERSION - 1.0.0
 -----------------------